Skip to content

 These fins make railing particularly easy and do not require enormous effort to have fun.
 Built on the basis of a Z-fin and adapted for more comfort, this fin is a recommendation for all those who love freeracing.

-The White Tiger was developed for freerace and slalom sailing.
+The White Tiger were developed for freerace and slalom sailing.
 As it is particularly important to us that our customers have the best possible experience on the water, we are more specific in our recommendations.
 If you are unsure, just ask us at any time, our team is here to help!

 If the sails are within the size range specified below and are of the freerace or slalom type, all brands will work.
-It is important to tune the rig itself correctly and to match the trim to the board.
+It is important to tune the rig itself correctly and to adjust the trim to the board.

 Freeride sails are just as easy to ride, although there can of course be performance compromises here.
 The differences between the brands of freeride sails are very large - while some brands "only" pay attention to handling, other brands offer quite a bit of performance.